Introduction

 1. Identify and Prioritize High-Value Accounts

-Here is a breakdown of ABM best practices to get account selection right and how Snowflake puts this into practice using data and intent signals.
+Below is a streamlined breakdown of the best practices that ensure account selection drives real pipeline impact, and how Snowflake applies them using data and intent signals.

 Best Practice: Use a Data-Driven Approach to Account Selection